cockroachdb/docs/v21.1/changefeed-for.md

 `EXPERIMENTAL CHANGEFEED FOR` is the core implementation of changefeeds.
 For the [enterprise-only](enterprise-licensing.html) version, see [`CREATE CHANGEFEED`](create-changefeed.html).
 {{site.data.alerts.end}}

 The `EXPERIMENTAL CHANGEFEED FOR` [statement](sql-statements.html) creates a new core changefeed, which streams row-level changes to the client indefinitely until the underlying connection is closed or the changefeed is canceled.
-Multiple tables can be watched by one core changefeed.
+A core changefeed can watch one table or multiple tables in a comma-separated list.

 {% include {{ page.version.version }}/cdc/core-url.md %}